-© Copyright Commonwealth of Australia, 2018
+© Copyright Commonwealth of Australia, 2019

-Basin Matter - Aggregation of Selected Area biodiversity outcomes (biodiversity) foundation report - 2018 revision (2018) is licensed by the Commonwealth of Australia for use under a Creative Commons By Attribution 3.0 Australia licence with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
+Basin Matter - Aggregation of Selected Area biodiversity outcomes (biodiversity) foundation report - 2019 revision (2019) is licensed by the Commonwealth of Australia for use under a Creative Commons By Attribution 3.0 Australia licence with the exception of the Coat of Arms of the Commonwealth of Australia, the logo of the agency responsible for publishing the report, content supplied by third parties, and any images depicting people.
 For licence conditions see: http://creativecommons.org/licenses/by/3.0/au/

-This report should be attributed as Hale J (2018) Basin Matter - Aggregation of Selected Area biodiversity outcomes (biodiversity) foundation report - 2018 revision.
-Final Report prepared for the Commonwealth Environmental Water Office by La Trobe University, Publication 207/2018, September, 55pp.
+This report should be attributed as Hale, J (2019) Basin Matter - Aggregation of Selected Area biodiversity outcomes (biodiversity) foundation report - 2019 revision.
+Final Report prepared for the Commonwealth Environmental Water Office by La Trobe University, Publication 207/2018, May 2019, 9 pp.